juju/docs/src/en/charms-config.md

     juju deploy --config myconfig.yaml mediawiki

-!!__Caution:__ If the yaml configuration file cannot be read or contains some syntax errors or invalid options, you will receive an error message to this effect.
-However, __the service will still be deployed__.
+**Caution:** If the yaml configuration file cannot be read or contains some syntax errors or invalid options, you will receive an error message to this effect.
+However, **the service will still be deployed **.

 ## Configuring a service which is already deployed